Large pile of plastic waste

 Funding

-The Global Plastics Policy Centre is supported by the Flotilla Foundation, the UN Environment Programme, the World Bank, and the Natural Environment Research Council (NERC).
+The Global Plastics Policy Centre receives funding from the Flotilla Foundation, the UN Environment Programme, the Department of Environment, Food and Rural Affairs (Defra, UK Government), the World Bank, and the Natural Environment Research Council (NERC).

 Contact us